2013xile/qqqydev/content/posts/packaging-and-downloading-files-through-streaming.md

 # Background

-Last week, I developed a feature that can package the log files produced by the application into a `tar.gz` file and enbale online downloading.
+Last week, I developed a feature that can package the log files produced by the application into a `tar.gz` file and enable online downloading.
 While this is may seem like a straight forward feature, there are still some intriguing aspects worth documenting.

 # Generate temporary file, delete later

 The simplest method to implement this feature is to generate a tarball on the server's disk and delete it after it's been downloaded.
-The code is roughtly like this:
+The code is roughly like this:

 ```JavaScript
 import fs from 'fs';